-Carthage prepares students for teaching middle childhood/early adolescent (elementary/middle school), cross-categorical special education, and early adolescence/adolescence (middle/high school).
+Carthage prepares students to teach students in middle childhood/early adolescence (elementary/middle school), cross-categorical special education, and early adolescence/adolescence (middle/high school).
 Please click on one of the categories below for a list of requirements for that major or minor.

 Current students: You should follow the official College Catalog from the year you entered Carthage and work with your advisors and the department chair to ensure all requirements are met.

 Students who want to teach in grades 1-8 must complete a major in elementary education and a minor in their subject area.

 Teacher candidates seeking grades 5-12 (Early Adolescence through Adolescence) certification must complete a major in their subject area and the secondary education minor.

 The cross-categorical special education major requires a Middle Childhood/Early Adolescence licensure or an early adolescent/adolescent licensure along with the CCSE program.

 The broad field social science education major emphasizes breadth over depth in the social sciences and is solely for students pursuing teacher certification in Secondary Education (Early Adolescence to Adolescence, grades 5-12).